How Long Do Yuzu Last In The Fridge?

 Freezing Yuzu

-When you need yuzu for your recipes, simply thaw the fruit at room temperature or use the zest and juice directly from the freezer.
-It's important to note that while freezing can preserve the taste, there might be a noticeable change in texture once thawed.
+Freezing whole yuzu fruit extends its shelf life significantly.
+Wash the fruit thoroughly, dry it, and place it in a freezer-safe bag or container.
+You can also grate the zest and freeze it separately, or squeeze the juice into ice cube trays for convenient portions.
+When you need yuzu for a recipe, thaw the fruit at room temperature or use the zest and juice straight from the freezer.
+Freezing preserves the taste, though there may be a noticeable change in texture once thawed.
 The table below shows the estimated shelf life of frozen yuzu products.

 Yuzu Product Estimated Shelf Life in Freezer